trueagi-io/hyperon-experimental/c/doc/mainpage.md

 These functions are used to create, access, modify, and free atom vectors.

+[//]: # (Matching and Binding Interface)

+@defgroup matching_group Matching and Binding Interface
+@brief Interface for working with atom matching and variable-to-atom binding

 [//]: # (Grounded Atom Interface)

 @defgroup grounded_atom_group Grounded Atom Interface
-@brief Interface to define and instantiate custom atoms implemented with C
+@brief Interface to define custom atoms implemented with C

-These functions are used to implement custom atom behaviors using C.
+Providing the functions in `gnd_api_t` allows custom atom behaviors to be implemented using C.

 [//]: # (Space Client Interface)